timrecursify/Astropal/CLOUDFLARE-PAGES-SETUP.md

 - No additional configuration needed - it works out of the box!

 ### What Happens Behind the Scenes
-1. Cloudflare Pages detects the `.next` output directory
+1. Cloudflare Pages detects the `.vercel/output/static` directory
 2. It automatically creates Edge Functions from Next.js server files
 3. Static assets are served from the CDN
 4. Dynamic pages are rendered on-demand via Functions